arnabganguly/HDInsightESPLab/Architecture.md

 9. The user-assigned managed identity , **AAD-DS MSI**  is created and assigned with the role of *HDInsight Domain Service Contributor* to the Azure AAD-DS.
 This MI is replayed  on to the HDInsight cluster during deployment and is used as the service principal to authenticate to the AAD-DS during runtime.

-10. The second user-assigned managed identity, **Storage MSI** is created and assigned to an Azure
+10. The second user-assigned managed identity, **Storage MSI** is created and assigned to the Azure Data Lake Gen2(ADLS Gen2) storage account with the role of *Storage Blob Data Owner* role.
+This MI is replayed  on to the HDInsight cluster during deployment and is used as the service principal to authenticate to the AAD-DS during runtime.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2MTM5MjU2MywtMTQ5NzI2MjE3MiwtNz
+eyJoaXN0b3J5IjpbNjExMTU3MzgyLC0xNDk3MjYyMTcyLC03OT
-kzNjU4MDYzLDIwNTIyMTQ5ODksLTIwNjg2NzU5OTMsLTE2OTU3
+M2NTgwNjMsMjA1MjIxNDk4OSwtMjA2ODY3NTk5MywtMTY5NTcy
-MjY3MzYsOTY3ODY1MDI4LC0xNzY3MDQ5MDM4LC0xODA1MTU3Mz
+NjczNiw5Njc4NjUwMjgsLTE3NjcwNDkwMzgsLTE4MDUxNTczOT
-kwLC0xNzY2OTM3Njk4XX0=
+AsLTE3NjY5Mzc2OThdfQ==
 -->